-With the new improved Sky bet android app comes with the best free bet offer for the 2016/2017 football season.
 As well as being a great betting app you can now get a £20 free bet (just deposit and bet £5) when you register AND a £5 free bet every week as part of the free bet club.
 With this offer being available to all customers why not get the Sky bet android app today?
 See below review for full details on the free bet club, which is open for both new and existing customers.

 How to get the Sky Bet app